WenjianBI/GRAB.github.io/docs/simulation_genotype.md

 GRAB.makePlink(GenoMat, extPrefix)
 ```

-If you have installed softwares PLINK, PLINK2, and bgenix, then you can use the following commands to generate PLINK binary files and BGEN files.
+If you have installed softwares PLINK1.9, PLINK2, and bgenix, then you can use the following commands to generate PLINK binary files and BGEN files.

 ```
 setwd(extDir)